 10.5 - Arbitrator Limitations - The Arbitrator shall not have the power to add to, ignore, or modify any of the terms, conditions or sections of this Agreement.
 His/her decision shall not go beyond what is necessary for the interpretation and application of this Agreement in the case of the specific grievance at issue.
 The Arbitrator shall not substitute her/his judgment for that of the Parties in the exercise of rights granted or retained by this Agreement.

-10.6 - Award of Arbitrator - Where an employee has been discharged in violation of this Agreement, the Arbitrator may order the employee reinstated, either with or without back pay for loss of income resulting from such discharge.
+10.6 - Award of Arbitrator - Where an employee has been discharged in violation of this Agreement, the Arbitrator may order the employee reinstated, with back pay for loss of income resulting from such discharge.
 An award of the Arbitrator shall not in any case be made retroactive to a date prior to the date on which the subject of the grievance occurred, and in no event more than thirty (30) calendar days prior to the filing of the grievance.
 The Arbitrator's written decision shall be issued within sixty (60) days of the hearing, unless otherwise mutually agreed in writing.

 10.7 - Contract Remedy - When an employee has any complaint, grievance or difference regarding the application of the terms and conditions of this Agreement it is agreed that the grievant will use the grievance/arbitration procedure, section 10.1 and 10.3 - 10.6 set forth above before attempting to take the matter elsewhere.